The Digital Crown is the primary hardware input for all Apple Watch models.

 NOTE Apps don't respond to presses on the Digital Crown because watchOS reserves these interactions for system-provided functionality like revealing the Home Screen.

 Apple Watch Series 4 and later provides haptic feedback for the Digital Crown, which gives people a more tactile experience as they scroll through content.
-By default, the system provides linear haptic detents — or taps — as people rotate the Digital Crown a specific distance.
+By default, the system provides linear haptic detents — or taps — as people turn the Digital Crown a specific distance.
 Some system controls, like table views, provide detents as new items scroll onto the screen.

 Use the default haptic feedback when it makes sense in your app.
 If haptic feedback doesn't feel right in the context of your app — for example, if the default detents don’t match your app’s animation — disable the detents.
 You can also adjust the haptic feedback behavior for tables, letting them use linear detents instead of row-based detents.
 For example, if your table has rows with significantly different heights, linear detents may give people a more consistent experience.